Call Attorney Marni Jo Snyder 24 Hours / 7 Days:

 The sooner you or a family member calls us, the faster we can begin protecting your rights and developing an effective defense strategy.

 Homicide charges are among the most serious criminal accusations a person can face, often carrying severe penalties, including life imprisonment or even the death penalty in some jurisdictions.
 A defense attorney plays a crucial role in navigating the complexities of these charges, ensuring the defendant’s rights are protected, and striving for the best possible outcome.
-Here’s a detailed look at how a defense attorney can help in homicide cases and the potential outcomes.
+Here’s a detailed look at how a Philadelphia defense attorney can help in homicide cases and the potential outcomes.

 Initial Steps and Investigation